Michael164881/MyDentity/README.md

 # MyDentity : Malaysian Digital Identity Management Using Blockchain Technology

-MyDentity demonstrates the ability of blockchain technology to be used as a identity management system in which could
+MyDentity demonstrates the ability of blockchain technology to be used as a identity management system in which could overcome the security and data integrity issues lies within the contralized data management system.
+This project is build upon the problems raised by the current Malaysian government's Identity Management System, Pangkalan Data Utama (PADU).
+PADU operates in a nature of centralized database which could pose a risk of data breach and unauthorized access when there is compromised in data security.
+The concerns of PADU reaches more further in depth as citizens have limited access and control of their personal information stored by PADU could raise privacy concerns and data ownership.
+The lack of transparency and accountability in data ownership causes an issue of who is controlling the internal access in data management.
+In order to mitigate the issues, MyDentity is proposed to be built upon the blockchain technology to create a decentralized identity management system that could provide a more secure, transparent, and accountable system for the management of personal information.

 ## 1) Preliminary Steps:
 Install the following prerequisite before running the project: